Branch5/Network_Scanner/README.md

-#This is a Python executable Network Scanner terminal tool.
+#This is a Python executable terminal tool used to scan the existting network the device is connected to.

 This code works to scan an IP address or an IP range and identify its MAC address.
 The code works by creating an ARP (Address Resolution Protocol) request, then broadcasting it, then receiving a response(MAC address), then pinging the